KalyanasGitRepo/PegaOnKubernetes/README.md

  # Key Points, Challenges & Solutions

- 18. challenges & corrections I made during the deployment process.
+ 18. Key Points, Challenges & Solutions.

         a.
 Missing access rights on pega docker images repository.
 Raise a request for "My Pega Docker Image Access" from https://sm.pega.co and gained access to the repository.